 Maria Poblet has a couple decades of community organizing experience, a smart mouth, and an optimism of the will.
 She helped build racial & economic justice powerhouse Causa Justa Just Cause, as it’s first Executive Director.
-She is also a co-founder of the US Chapter of the World March of Women and of LeftRoots.
+She is the Executive Director of Grassroots Policy Project and also a co-founder of the US Chapter of the World March of Women and of LeftRoots.

 Eric Robertson is a labor and electoral strategist who spent 18 years working in the Teamsters union as a rank and file member activist at UPS and on staff after an insurgent takeover of his union.
 A strong supporter of Stacey Abrams, Eric left his union job to work on various projects to support her bid for Governor.
 Eric currently works as Deputy Organizing Director with the New Georgia Project.

 Claire Tran (they / she pronouns) is a strategist with a background in integrated voter engagement, community organizing, training, and facilitation with organizations including AAPIs for Civic Empowerment Education Fund (AAPI FORCE-EF), URGE: Unite for Reproductive & Gender Equity, SOUL: School of Unity & Liberation, New Virginia Majority, and the Right to the City Alliance.
 Claire currently works for the State Power Caucus.